Cory Brodack

 Bio

-Cory Brodack is a composer and sound engineer from St. Louis, Missouri.
+Dr. Cory Brodack is a composer and sound engineer from Saint Louis, Missouri.
+His music ranges from deeply personal and reflective to explosively bombastic, often within the same piece.
 He has been awarded the ASCAP Foundation Rudolf Nissim Prize as well as honored by East Carolina University's New Music Initiative, the National Federation of Music Clubs, the Society of Composers, and Lowell Chamber Orchestra.
 His music has been featured at concerts and festivals including the Society of Composers National Conference, Hot Air Music Festival, Bowling Green New Music Festival, UNG’s Research on Contemporary Composition Conference, and New Music on the Bayou.
-With a passion for collaboration, Cory has worked with performers and ensembles including JACK Quartet, Hub New Music, Unheard-of//Ensemble, icarus Quartet, Hypercube, and Rhythm Method String Quartet.
-He has also received commissions from artists and groups such as Andrew Pelletier, Bowling Green State University, the Metropolitan Orchestra of St. Louis, and the Steven Gerber Trust.
+With a passion for collaboration, Dr. Brodack has worked with performers and ensembles including JACK Quartet, Hub New Music, Unheard-of//Ensemble, icarus Quartet, Hypercube, and Rhythm Method String Quartet.
+He has also received commissions from artists and groups such as Andrew Pelletier, Bowling Green State University, Saint Louis Wind Symphony, the Metropolitan Orchestra of St. Louis, and the Steven Gerber Trust.

-Brodack’s engineering work focuses mainly on contemporary classical music, working with a variety of performers from Northwest Ohio and Rochester, New York.
-Through the Electroacoustic Music Studios at Eastman, he has taught electronic music and audio production the last three years.
+Dr. Brodack’s engineering work focuses mainly on contemporary classical music, working with a variety of performers from across the United States.
+Through the Electroacoustic Music Studios at Eastman, he taught electronic music and audio production from 2021–2024.
 His work reflects the ability of audio production to enhance and comment on internal relationships in a musical composition or interpretation.

-He received his MM in Composition from Bowling Green State University and his Bachelor of Music from Southern Illinois University Edwardsville.
-He will earn his Ph.D. from the Eastman School of Music in August.
-His principal composition teachers include Ricardo Zohn-Muldoon, Robert Morris, Carlos Sanchez-Gutierrez, Mikel Kuehn, Christopher Dietz, and Kimberly Archer.
+Dr. Brodack received his PhD in Composition from the Eastman School of Music, his MM in Composition from Bowling Green State University, and his Bachelor of Music from Southern Illinois University Edwardsville.
+His principal teachers include Ricardo Zohn-Muldoon, Robert Morris, Carlos Sanchez-Gutierrez, Mikel Kuehn, Christopher Dietz, and Kimberly Archer.
+He currently teaches courses in audio and music technology and is the recording engineer at the School of Music at the University of Missouri.